 See our helpful hints and tips below on how to manage your monthly savings.
 There are many ways to reducing your expenditure.
-We are constantly updating this area of the website, so check back soon for more updates.

 eg. If you have debts on a 18% apr credit card of £1000, your interest for the year would be £180.
-If you saved £1000 in a savings account at 4% annually after tax, the interest your would earn would br £40...
+If you saved £1000 in a savings account at 4% annually after tax, the interest your would earn would be £40...
 This leaves a difference of £160.
 If you used the £1000 in the savings account to pay off the debt, this would be the amount that you would save within the year.
 The thought of using your hard earned savings to just disappear on a credit card is understandably heartbreaking, but when you really think about it, it makes logical sense.